LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[ARCHITECTURE-BIOPHILIC-BUILDING-EXAMPLES]] - Examples of biophilic, zero-carbon buildings and architecture
 - [[AUTOPOIESIS-A]] - How our social systems can be considered *alive* and reproduce their value essences
 - [[AYURVEDA-DOSHAS]] - The ayurvedic doshas
+- [[AYURVEDA-FOOD-RATIOS]] - Ratios of ingredients for a meal in the Ayurvedic tradition
 - [[BAY-AREA-LINKS]] - Useful resources for the bay area of San Francisco
 - [[BELIEVING-A]] - if we believe, we can't think
 - [[BIOMIMICRY-A]] - Biomimicry lessons mapped against the wisdom of the Nonngar people of Western Australia